The Best Hikes near Seattle: A Complete Guide

 And we’re on a mission to tackle them all!

-In this guide, here’s what we’re going to cover:
+In this guide to the best hikes in Seattle (and nearby), here’s what we’re going to cover:

 - A few important logistics to keep in mind as you’re planning, like the different passes you might need and seasonal considerations to know before you go.